This is the story of chickpeas.

 Gram Flour – Chickpea Flour

 Chickpeas also can be ground up and used as a flour called gram flour.
-Gram flour is used widely in India, and elsewhere to make falafel, or in Burma to make a variety of tofu, known as Burmese tofu.
+Gram flour is used widely in India for a large variety of dishes, and elsewhere to make falafel, or in Burma to make a variety of tofu, known as Burmese tofu.

 Chickpeas are great for vegetarians.
 A half a cup has about 17 grams of dietary fibre and 19 grams of protein.
 They are also considered more digestible than most other beans – ie less gas!